UWA-Robotics-Club/keyboard-urc75/README.md

 This project was designed to be a beginners introduction to building electronics, as well as serving as an interesting product that UWA Robotics Club members have genuine use for, and can use day to day.

 **This project is fully opensource!**<br/>
-All files to build your own "URC 75" from scratch, keyboard can be found in this respository, from the STEP files, to the schematics of the board.
+All files to build your own "URC 75" from scratch, can be found in this respository, from the STEP files, to the schematics of the board, and the QMK firmware.

 ## To build your own, you can self source, or [purchase your own kit here!](https://uwarobotics.com.au/keyboard)

 ![Keyboard Image](/img/Rainbow%20LED.gif)